Publication Ethicsand publication malpractice statements:

 European Publishing is proud to adhere to the ICMJE guidelines and requires authors to declare all competing interests in relation to their work.
 Competing interests may be financial or non-financial.
 The ICMJE has developed a Form for Disclosure of Conflicts of Interest to facilitate and standardize authors’ disclosures.
 Our journals are proud to adhere to the ICMJE guidelines and prior to publication of a manuscript all authors will have to provide an individual ICMJE form for that respective manuscript.
 The final manuscript pdf will include an author statement on the conflicts of interest of the co-authors as reported in the ICMJE form provided to the Journal Editorial Office.

 European Publishing investigates into all cases of publication misconduct and as a member of CrossCheck’s plagiarism detection initiative it uses plagiarism detection software (Ithenticate) for all manuscripts that it publishes.
 The software checks submissions against millions of published research papers, documents on the web, and other relevant sources.
-If plagiarism or misconduct is found, immediate actions will be taken, including but not limited to the immediate retraction of the article and publication of a retraction notice.
+If plagiarism or misconduct is found, immediate actions will be taken, including but not limited to the retraction of the article and publication of a retraction notice.

 Corrections & Retractions: